MMolBus/photomoss/vignettes/vignette_ImageJ_preprocessing/ImageJ_alignment_and_histogram_matching.md

 ---
 ### Histogram homogenization:

-We select one image from each NIR/VIS series to use it as histogram reference to match the rest of histograms from its series.
+Homogenization reduces exposure differences between images.
+We select one image from each NIR/VIS series to use it as histogram reference to match the rest of histograms within picture series.
 * [**Histomatch_Process_Folder.ijm**](https://github.com/mossmusgo/photomoss/blob/master/vignettes/vignette_ImageJ_preprocessing/Histomatch_Process_Folder.ijm).